The best hotels in Cairo

 Avoid putting families in small Downtown hotels near Tahrir.
 The streets are loud until 2am, the traffic is relentless, and the smaller properties don't have the space or facilities to make a family stay comfortable.
 Spend a bit more and save yourself the aggravation.

-Cairo's best neighborhoods
+Cairo's best hotel regions

 Downtown is your base if you want walkability and budget options.
 Talaat Harb Square and the Egyptian Museum are both on foot.
 But if you want the Nile on your doorstep and a quieter street, Zamalek and Garden City are worth the upgrade.